eclipse-cdt-cloud/theia-trace-extension/examples/docker/README.md

 ## How to build and run

-Build the image and name it *tte*:
+Build the image and name it *tte*.
+Try adding `--network host` in case of build failures related to debian packages retrieval:

 ```bash
 docker build -t tte .